It was a big year for the so-called “marketing clouds” in 2019, when it comes to customer data platforms (CDPs).

 - What percentage of their customers are using their CDP?

 - Of those, how many customers have purchased their CDP separately (i.e., without being part of a software bundle)?

 - What data sources that aren’t within the marketing cloud ecosystem is the CDP pulling from and/or pushing to?

-Why it matters: By definition, your first-party data is (or should be) custom to your business.
+Why it matters: By definition, your first-party data is custom to your business.
 There will be similarities by industry and data source, but no data set should be alike.

 By enabling a handful of tools to work better together rather than creating a first-party data set, you’re already limiting the impact the CDP can have for your business.

-#3: The user (read: you) can’t complete a task from a single UI.
+#3: The user (read: you and your marketing team) can’t complete a task from a single UI.